senlin/so-turn-on-debug/readme.txt

 Thanks for your understanding and cooperation.

-If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-turn-on-debug?rate=5#postform).
+If you like the SO Turn On Debug plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-turn-on-debug?rate=5#postform).
 And you are of course welcome to make a [donation](https://so-wp.com/plugins/donations/).
 Thanks!